cuilandebu/EAGLE-rotation-curve-data/README.md

 # Data archive of rotation curve at redshift 0 from EAGLE simulation

 !!
 This is readme for data.
-You can read my summary of final project on file name $\textbf{final-project_journal}$ along with this readme located.
+You can read my summary of final project on file name $\textbf{final-project\_journal}$ along with this readme located !!

 The computation in this work has been done using the facilities of MAHAMERU BRIN HPC, National Research and Innovation Agency of Indonesia (BRIN)